openedx/docs.openedx.org/source/developers/references/developer_guide/analytics.rst

 ================

 On devstack, emitted events are stored in the ``/edx/var/log/tracking.log`` log file.
+On Tutor dev or local the file is stored on the host computer at ``$(tutor config printroot)/data/lms/logs/tracking.log`` and ``$(tutor config printroot)/data/cms/logs/tracking.log``

 This file can be useful for validation and debugging.

 .. _Testing Event Emission: